-Pros of animated videos
+Pros of corporate animation videos

 1. More visual freedom

-Simply put, there are way more things that can be animated than those that can be shot as live action footage.
+Simply put, there are way more things that can be animated than those that can be shot as live-action footage.
 Peculiar sets, detailed scenes, or emotional depth all depend on the animator’s skill alone.
-When it comes to live action, there are many more factors that come to play – the location, the weather, the quality of the camera and the lens, or the skill level of the actor.
+When it comes to live-action, there are many more factors that come to play – the location, the weather, the quality of the camera and the lens, or the skill level of the actor.

-Animated videos are certainly a win in terms of visual freedom and the array of frames a creator can depict.
+Videos are certainly a win in terms of visual freedom and the array of frames a creator can depict.

 2. Doesn’t require much gear

-3. Less talent involved
+3. Less talent involved: animation vs video

 Looking for filming talent is a pain in the neck.
 It’s much harder from a manager’s point of view – you have to make sure that everyone’s schedule is free on a given day.
 On top of that, you’ll have to pay your talent – for 1-5-people teams, it might be too big of an investment to afford.